 - Preventing a potential cesarean delivery

 What is the Webster Technique?

 Larry Webster, D.C., who was the Founder of the International Chiropractic Pediatric Association(ICPA).
 He developed a specific chiropractic analysis and adjustment.
-His technique enables chiropractors to establish balance in the pregnant woman’s pelvis.
+This technique enables chiropractors to establish balance in the pregnant woman’s pelvis.
 As a result stress to her uterus and supporting ligaments is significantly reduced.

-During the first part of the the pregnancy, it is often normal for a baby to present breech until the third trimester.
+During the first part of the pregnancy, it is often normal for a baby to present breech until the third trimester.
 In fact, most birth practitioners are not concerned with breech presentations until the expand mom is more than 37 weeks into the pregnancy.